 Cooperative Education & Experiential Education Component

-- All students will have completed a sequence in information gathering, newswriting, Ejournalism, and news editing.
+Student Skills & Capabilities· All students will have completed a sequence in information gathering, newswriting, E-journalism, and news editing.

 Students have polished skills in interviewing and concise storytelling.
 All students have experience in digital photography, website design and development, basic HTML and CSS coding, and digital entrepreneurship or building a web-based business.

 Selected Employer Hiring PartnersCNN, Fox News Channel, CBS News, NBC-Universal/E!
-Networks, Rochester Democrat & Chronicle (Gannett), Binghamton Press & Sun-Bulletin (Gannett), Cortland Standard, Tooele Transcript Bulletin, The Hill Newspaper Institute on Political Journalism, York Dispatch, Rochester City Newspaper, Open Mic Rochester
+Networks, Rochester Democrat & Chronicle (Gannett), Binghamton Press & Sun-Bulletin (Gannett), Cortland Standard, Tooele Transcript Bulletin, The Hill Newspaper Institute on Political Journalism, York Dispatch, Rochester City Newspaper, Open Mic Rochester, WROC-8, The Tab.

-Contact UsWe appreciate your interest in hiring RIT co-op, graduating students or alumni.
-We will make every effort to make your recruiting endeavor a success.
-Call our office and ask to speak with Tabitha Arrendell, the career services coordinator who works with the Journalism program.
-For your convenience, you can access information and services through our web site at http://www.rit.edu/recruit.
+Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact Taylor Lincoln, the career services coordinator who works with the Journalism program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education